dockspage/kibana-docker/README.md

 ## Development Version

-The dev environment can be set-up by downloading the [snapshot Kibana](https://snapshots.elastic.co/downloads/kibana/kibana-oss-6.5.2-SNAPSHOT-linux-x86_64.tar.gz) and extracting it to the `kibana` directory.
-This will emulater Docker downloading it for us.
-Then, the `kibana/src/server/kbn_server.js` need to be updated, along with 3 files from `kibana/optimize` which need `__REPLACE_WITH_PUBLIC_PATH__` replaced to an empty string.
-The server and the proxy server can then be started with `build/cli`.
+The dev environment for reproduction locally can be set-up by downloading the [snapshot Kibana](https://snapshots.elastic.co/downloads/kibana/kibana-oss-6.6.0-SNAPSHOT-linux-x86_64.tar.gz) and extracting it to the `kibana` directory.
+This will emulate Docker downloading it for us.
+There are 2 important steps to take:
+- Then, the `kibana/src/server/kbn_server.js` needs to be updated with the patched version that removes the _Optimize_ plugin from `build/server/kbn_server.js`.
+- 9 vendor files from `kibana/optimize` need `__REPLACE_WITH_PUBLIC_PATH__` replaced to an empty string.

+Our `build/cli.js` is a substitute to `kibana/src/cli/index.js` that skips babel setup.
+It will start the _Kibana_ server and the proxy server and it is the entry point of the application invoked with `yarn start`.

 ## Taken From Source

-- [x] To find out the exact required dependencies' versions, the [kibana/v6.5.2/package.json](https://raw.githubusercontent.com/elastic/kibana/v6.5.2/package.json) file is taken from GitHub and put in th `src` as `kibana.json` for the use by `install-deps.js`.
+- [x] To find out the exact required dependencies' versions, the [kibana/v6.6.0/package.json](https://raw.githubusercontent.com/elastic/kibana/v6.6.0/package.json) file is taken from GitHub and put in th `src` as `kibana.json` for the use by `install-deps.js`.
 - [x] The `src/server/kbn_server.js` is updated to remove the Optimize mixin.

 ## The `install-deps` Tool